peterhinch/micropython-async/v3/docs/TUTORIAL.md

 res = await asyncio.gather(*tasks, return_exceptions=True)
 ```
 The keyword-only boolean arg `return_exceptions` determines the behaviour in
 the event of a cancellation or timeout of tasks.
-If `False` the `gather`
+If `False`, the `gather`
 terminates immediately, raising the relevant exception which should be trapped
 by the caller.
-If `True` the `gather` continues to pause until all have either
+If `True`, the `gather` continues to pause until all have either
 run to completion or been terminated by cancellation or timeout.
-In this case
+In this case,
 tasks which have been terminated will return the exception object in the list
 of return values.

-The following script may be used to demonstrate this behaviour
+The following script may be used to demonstrate this behaviour:

 ```python
 try: